-Pupils are organised into register classes of 25 pupils.
-These classes are linked to Pupil Support Leaders and House Groups.
-For practical subjects e.g. Science, Art and Music, classes of 20 pupils are formed.
+Pupils are organised into register classes of up to 33 pupils.
+For practical subjects e.g. Science, Art and Music, classes of 20 pupils are formed but all other subjects are organised in groups up to 33 pupils.
 'Setting' is introduced in Mathematics to assist pupils of all levels of ability.